We are thrilled to welcome you to the Museum for Art in Wood! Access to our exhibitions and permanent collection is free of charge to all visitors.

 Its presentation at the Museum for Art in Wood is curated by Jennifer-Navva Milliken, Executive Director and Chief Curator.

 The daughter, granddaughter, and sister of carpenters, artist BA Harrington carries craft lineage into contemporary practice.
 Part of a growing, intersectional cohort of women-identifying woodworkers, Harrington learned her trade, like many before her, by reproducing furniture forms of the past.
-Suite Americaine holds a reverence for the history of American furniture making, but is inflected with a contemporary feminist imagination.
+Suite Américaine holds a reverence for the history of American furniture making, but is inflected with a contemporary feminist imagination.
 This body of work references late-seventeenth through early-nineteenth century dower chests, writing desks, and sewing tables, which were designed specifically for women but historically made by men.
 However, where these objects once stored and concealed the labor and craft skill of women, Harrington opens them.
-The six objects expose, activate, and celebrate their rich interiors, with linens and quilts spilling out of their wooden casings.
+The objects expose, activate, and celebrate their rich interiors, with linens and quilts spilling out of their wooden casings.
 The use of French in the exhibition’s title, Suite Américaine, is both a nod to the eighteenth-century term for a furniture set and a phrasing that allows the artist to feminize the word “American.”
-Similarly, the work on display acts as a feminist intervention on historic furniture.
-Harrington not only remakes the original forms with her own hands, asserting her technical skill, but also highlights the revolutionary potential of furniture to self-actualize the creative endeavors of women.
+Similarly, the work on display acts as a feminist intervention on historic furniture, using video activations and collaborations with fellow artists to deepen the discussions around these works.

 About the Artist:

 Since 2012, Harrington has been a Professor of Woodworking in the Department of Art and Design, and Director of the Wood Center at Indiana University of Pennsylvania.
 She continues to write essays, speak at conferences, and build sculptural work in reference to early American furniture forms.
 She has held Windgate Artist Residencies at San Diego State University and SUNY Purchase and was a recipient of the Center for Craft’s inaugural Craft Research Fund Artist Fellowship.
 Each year this substantial mid-career grant is awarded to two artists who are revising, reclaiming, and advancing the history of craft through their work.
+Harrington graduated from the Cabinet & Furnituremaking program at the North Bennet Street School in Boston.
+She also holds an M.F.A. in Wood and an M.A.
+In Art History from the University of Wisconsin-Madison.

 Suite Américaine is generously supported by the Cambium Giving Society of the Museum for Art in Wood, The Andy Warhol Foundation for the Visual Arts, The Bresler Foundation, Pennsylvania Council on the Arts, Philadelphia Cultural Fund, and Windgate Foundation.